WPIRadiationPhysics/Gafchromautomatic/README.md

 ## Wishlist (priority)
   - Manage non-RGB TIFF images or non-TIFF images altogether (low)
   - Average multiple trials of film scans prior to analysis of combined (low)
-  - Write-up synopsis of software in the context of intended projects (low)
   - Fix incorrect displays of critical angle editbox, slider values, and drawing (med)
   - Fix incorrect display of radial grayscale function plot (med)
   - Use native dialog box for file saving instead of instant local file creation (med)